Graduate Education at UTHealth

 Education at the master’s level prepares graduates to assume leadership roles in clinical practice, nursing administration and nursing education.
 Advanced nursing practice graduates are prepared for entry into the Doctoral of Nursing Practice (DNP) program, and all graduates are prepared for higher education in the Doctor of Philosophy in Nursing (PhD) program.

-Student's pursuing the MSN will choose from one of six clinical tracks.
-Most programs offer a courses online and face-to-face allowing students to receive flexibility that fits with their busy schedules, but also maintaining a dynamic class experience that include in-class time to demonstrate skills, dialogue with colleagues and receive mentorship and guidance from our highly regarded and recognized faculty.
+Students pursuing the MSN will choose from one of six clinical tracks.
+Most programs offer a courses both online and face-to-face, allowing students flexibility with their busy schedules while maintaining a dynamic class experience that includes in-class time to demonstrate skills, dialogue with colleagues and receive mentorship and guidance from our highly regarded and recognized faculty.
 The curriculum structure depends on the clinical concentration the student selects.
 The six clinical tracks are as follows: